-- Applies to only residential properties (not vacant lots, must have a home on the property) - A residential unit that is vacant for greater than 183 days in the year is subject to VHT unless any of the following EXEMPTIONS apply: - (a) It is the principal residence of any of the following for at least 183 days during the reference period: - i.
+EXEMPTIONS - A vacant residential property will be subject to VHT unless it meets one of the following exemptions:

+- (a) It is the principal residence of any of the following for at least 183 days (140 days in 2024) during the taxation year: - i.
 The assessed owner - ii.
 An immediate family member of the assessed owner, or - iii.
-An individual who has entered into a formal residential lease or rental agreement (tenant) under a term of no less than 183 days
+An individual who has entered into a formal residential lease or rental agreement (tenant) under a term of no less than 183 days (140 days in 2024).